enso-managers/home/tools/intro-sheet2reqif.md

 as certain characters (e.g. the colon) are not allowed in filenames.
-However, local terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and replaced by an ontology term.
+However, local terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and normalized, thus replaced by the preferred ontology term.

-For example, if a  file has the file name "Project-name {Requirement}.xslx" and it contains two spreadsheets named "Functions {User Story}" resp.
-"Constraints", a resourceClass with the title "User-Story" normalized by
+For example, if a  file has the file name "Project-name {Requirement}.xslx" and it contains two spreadsheets named "Functions {User Story}" and "Constraints", a resourceClass with the title "User-Story" normalized by
 <a href="https://specif.de/apps/edit.html#import=https://specif.de/v1.1/Ontology.specif;view=doc;node=N-QacIoFiQ3a268UVZO9mHsqqrwdo" target="_blank">SpecIF:UserStory</a>
 is assumed for the first spreadsheet and